-8.1.5 Traffic calming areas (formerly 1 (e))
+8.1.5 Traffic calming areas

 Low speeds within built-up areas are crucial for the safety of pedestrians.
 For this purpose it is usually not sufficient to place traffic signs at the start of a zone with lower speed.
-These zones should also be set up with support in terms of built infrastructure, to reduce speed and in particular where pedestrians cross. [...]
+These zones should also be set up with support in terms of built infrastructure, to reduce traffic speed and volume.
 In such zones, the following measures are recommended:

-- (i) The establishment, in residential, shopping and other heavily used areas, of zones with speed limits below those generally applied in built-up areas [...]; - (ii) The establishment of "residential areas" to which motorists' attention should be drawn by appropriate regulatory signs as described in the 1971 European Agreement supplementing the Vienna Convention on Road Signs and Signals.
+(i) The establishment, in residential, shopping and other heavily used areas, of zones with speed limits below those generally applied in built-up areas;

+(ii) The establishment of "residential areas" to which motorists' attention should be drawn by appropriate regulatory signs as described in the 1971 European Agreement supplementing the Vienna Convention on Road Signs and Signals.